Pair of Voiders: Sew-on Maille

 Historical References

-A Jack was a jacket made of up several layers of cloth.
+A Jack was a jacket made of up to 20 or more layers of primarily linen cloth.
+They were the most common form of armour worn by the average foot soldier.
 Black was the costliest color to dye cloth, so black linen was also a status symbol.
-As an added layer of protections, this one was also stuffed with a layer maille (shirt).
+As an added layer of protections, the above ones also included a layer (internal shirt) of maille.
+The pieces of maille could refer to gussets or sections of mail cut from a once-complete shirt.

 How were they attached?